 What is Life Insurance and What Does it Really Do for Me?

 In this article, we are going to give you the life insurance basics you really need to know before you make any decisions.
-There is a lot of misinformation spread out there by inexperienced agents or closed minded salespeople that believe one size fits all.
+There is a lot of misinformation spread out there by financial entertainers, inexperienced agents or closed minded salespeople that believe one size fits all.
 The life insurance policy types all have specific purpose.
-So are more complicated, some are more expensive, some are temporary and some are permanent.
+Some are more complicated or more expensive, some are temporary and others are permanent.

 A clear understanding of the differences is the point of this article.
 The nuts and bolts we are providing here should get you a good general understanding of what Life Insurance is and is not.

 First and foremost, life insurance protects against financial loss associated with the death of an insured person whether that is your life or someone else.
 Coverage insures the inherent financial value of the insured individual’s life to those around them.
 The financial value of the insured is transferred to the beneficiary(s) of the policy.

 A life insurance policy will always contain a named insured, a policy owner (who could also be the insured) and a named beneficiary(s).
 The beneficiary(s) or “financial recipient(s)” are typically at the discretion of the policy owner and can be changed if needed while while policy owner is able to do so.

 Life insurance pays out a sum of money either on the death of the “insured person” or after a set period of time.
 In the event of death of the named insured, a “death benefit” is paid to the defined beneficiary or beneficiaries in the policy.

 There are 2 very distinct classes of protection that makeup all of the different life insurance products on the market.
 They are the basis of all life insurance products out there.
 Those two classifications are either Temporary or Permanent Life Insurance.
 You will need to know whether you are thinking temporary or permanent protection as you move forward.
 It will make things a lot easier “to get your head around.”
 It also eliminates consideration of a particular type of life insurance as well.